GREAT LEADERS HAVE INTEGRITY

 – Dwight D. Eisenhower

 Integrity provides several benefits to both leaders and the organizations.
-Research has, in general, linked greater integrity with increased workplace performance1.
+For instance, research has linked greater integrity with increased workplace performance1.
 Additionally, leaders with integrity foster greater trust and satisfaction from their direct reports, who are more likely to follow suit2.
 Employees serving under high integrity leaders demonstrate more positive workplace behaviors (e.g., helping others during busy periods) and fewer negative workplace behaviors (e.g., falsely calling in sick)3.
 Moreover, employees who trust their leaders to have integrity are likely to work harder, perform better, and have greater company loyalty 4.

 In assessing your level of integrity, ask yourself the following questions: